 ./install.
 This will print an HTTP URL pointing

-Instead of running a graphical installer, you can deploy an application via CLI which is useful for integrations with configuration management scripts or other types of intrastructure automation.
+Instead of running a graphical installer, an Application Bundle can be installed through a CLI which is useful for integrations with configuration management scripts or other types of intrastructure automation.
 Sometimes this method is called "unattended installation".

 For this to work the information needed to complete the installation has to be supplied via the command line flags passed to the installer.

-- Copy the application tarball onto all nodes.
+- Copy the Application Bundle onto all nodes.

 ./gravity installon the first node.